Hujiang-FE/MU/README.md

     - git clone to your local enviroment
     - npm install
-    - grunt server
+    - grunt server after modify the ip address in Gruntfile.js
     - do what you want

 ##### about

-    //this project is on progress;
+    // this project is on progress;

     - Copyright (c) 2015 All rights reserved.
     - author: roeis